-- (1) Pro forma basis gives effect as of December 16, 2020 to (i) the issuance of 30,840,328 ordinary shares in the H2 2020 Private Placements and the receipt of proceeds therefrom in the amount of €16,139,916; (ii) the issuance of 13,990,411 ordinary shares in the H2 2020 Bond Conversions representing a total impact on shareholders' equity of €6,250,000; (iii) the issuance of 171,717 ordinary shares in the H2 2020 Warrant Conversions and the receipt of proceeds therefrom in the amount of €46,364; and (iv) the issuance of €3 million of convertible notes in the H2 2020 Convertible Note Financing and the receipt of proceeds therefrom recorded at redemption value in the amount of €3 million.
-Since December 16, 2020, we have repaid an amount equal to €750,000 corresponding to the cash payment of the remaining 30 convertible notes that were issued to ATLAS. - (2) Pro forma as adjusted basis gives effect to the issuance and sale of (representing ordinary shares) in the offering at an assumed offering price of per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and the application of net proceeds from the offering described under "Use of Proceeds." - (3) Each \$1.00 increase or decrease in the assumed offering price of \$ per ADS in the offering, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease each of pro forma as adjusted cash and cash equivalents, total assets and total shareholders' equity by \$ million, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting commissions and estimated offering expenses payable by us and applying the net proceeds from the offering.
+- (1) Pro forma basis gives effect as of January 18, 2021 to (i) the issuance of 30,840,328 ordinary shares in the H2 2020 Private Placements and the receipt of proceeds therefrom in the amount of €16,139,916; (ii) the issuance of 13,990,411 ordinary shares in the H2 2020 Bond Conversions representing a total impact on shareholders' equity of €5,022,000; (iii) the issuance of 1,121,256 ordinary shares in the Warrant Conversions and the receipt of proceeds therefrom in the amount of €302,739; (iv) the issuance of €3 million of convertible notes to Atlas Special Opportunities LLC, or ATLAS, or the H2 2020 Convertible Note Financing, and the receipt of proceeds therefrom (€2,885 thousand) recorded for both cash and cash equivalents and current liabilities with a redemption value in the amount of €3 million; (v) the repayment in cash of €863 thousand corresponding to the remaining 30 convertible notes that were issued to ATLAS at redemption value in the amount of €750 thousand; (vi) the proceeds of the CIR receivable financing in the amount of €1,953,518; (vii) the repayment of €1,833 thousand of the carrying amount of the Kreos loan; and (viii) the repayment of €136 thousand of the BpiFrance loans.
+Pro forma basis does not include the effect of the 2,050,000 shares that were returned by NEGMA on January 19, 2021 on shareholders' equity and liabilities. - (2) Pro forma as adjusted basis gives effect to the issuance and sale of 1,200,000 ADSs (representing 12,000,000 ordinary shares) in the offering at an assumed offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and the application of net proceeds from the offering described under "Use of Proceeds." - (3) Each \$1.00 increase or decrease in the assumed offering price of \$16.50 per ADS in the offering, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease each of pro forma as adjusted cash and cash equivalents, total assets and total shareholders' equity by \$1.10 million, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting commissions and estimated offering expenses payable by us and applying the net proceeds from the offering.
 Subject to applicable law, we may also increase or decrease the number of ADSs we are offering in the offering.
-Each increase or decrease of 100,000 ADSs offered by us would increase or decrease each of pro forma as adjusted cash and cash equivalents, total assets and total shareholders' equity by \$ million, assuming that the assumed offering price per ordinary share remains the same, and after deducting estimated underwriting commissions and offering expenses payable by us and applying the net proceeds from the offering.
+Each increase or decrease of 100,000 ADSs offered by us would increase or decrease each of pro forma as adjusted cash and cash equivalents, total assets and total shareholders' equity by \$1.51 million, assuming that the assumed offering price per ordinary share remains the same, and after deducting estimated underwriting commissions and offering expenses payable by us and applying the net proceeds from the offering.